-At the time this article was written, it had a 5% yield, 23 years track record of paying dividends, and a nice 5% growth of the dividend over the past 10 years.
+At the time this article was written, it had nearly a 4% yield, 24 years track record of paying dividends, and a nice 5% growth of the dividend over the past 10 years.
 The really nice thing is that they also pay the dividend monthly - which means it's actually really close to a real estate investment, without all the hassle that comes with it.

 The largest company in the world in the pharmaceutical sector, Pfizer is often a great addition to a dividend growth portfolio.
 I own some position in their competitor Johnson & Johnson as well, but at the moment this article was written Pfizer was a much better investment.